SteSurra/Model-based-software-design/4. Trampoline/README.md

 To simulate the environment, another process runs ViPER (Virtual Processor EmulatoR).
 Viper can emulate a timer and send periodically a signal to the Trampoline process.
 This way, Trampoline get a SystemCounter.

-More information is available on this (not really up-to-date) [publication](http://trampoline.rts-software.org/IMG/pdf/trampoline.pdf) at 11th International Conference on Emerging Technologies and Factory Automation (ETFA'06) (in particular, see section 6.2 and figure 4)

 ## Building ViPER
 on UNIX shell: